nasa/CTF/README.md

 [13:00:54.408] cfs_controllers                 (319) *** INFO: PASSED Final Check for MID:{'MID': 9220, 'name': 'CI_HkTlm_t', 'PARAM_CLASS': <class 'plugins.cfs.ccsds.ccdd_export_reader.CI_HkTlm_t'>}, Args:[{'variable': 'usCmdCnt', 'value': [1], 'compare': '=='}, {'variable': 'usCmdErrCnt', 'value': [0], 'compare': '=='}]
 [13:00:54.408] test                            (134) *** TEST_PASS: Verification Passed CheckTlmValue: {'name': '', 'mid': 'CI_HK_TLM_MID', 'args': [{'variable': 'usCmdCnt', 'value': [1], 'compare': '=='}, {'variable': 'usCmdErrCnt', 'value': [0], 'compare': '=='}]}
 ```

+### Troubleshooting and Support

+See the [Troubleshooting & FAQ Guide](docs/ctf/faq.md) for solutions to common issues.
+There is additional technical documentation for CTF and the editor in the `docs` directory.
+If your problem is not resolved, or you have other questions or suggestions for CTF, please open an issue on the public repository at https://github.com/nasa/CTF/issues

 ## Using CTF on a New cFS Project